classicemmaeasy/classicemmaeasy/README.md

 <h1 align="center">Hi 👋, I'm Emmanuel Awogbindin</h1>
 <h3 align="center">👀 I’m interested in AI/Machine learning Engineering and Data science, all things data related.</h3>

-- 🔭 I’m currently working on **end-to-end ML pipelines, from data prep, training, deployment and monitoring focused on automation, reliability, and performance.**
+- 🔭 I’m currently working on **end-to-end AI/ML system that solves real world problems and scale, from data prep, training, deployment and monitoring focused on automation, reliability, and performance.**

 - 👯💞️ I’m looking to collaborate on **on open source tools for machine learning, AI and data science projects that are specifically about analyzing and modelling large datasets using machine learning algorithms and also containerizing and deploying them.**